From electrostatic potentials to yet another triangle center: Introduction

 for any point $P$ in the plane.
 Here $\lambda$ denotes the two-dimensional Lebesgue measure (i.e.\@ the area measure), $Q$ is an integration variable, and $|PQ|$ denotes the distance between points $P$ and $Q$.
 We are careless about the multiplicative constant or the charge density and we even omit them from writing.
 In Cartesian coordinates the above formula becomes simply

-It will be shown in proposition \ref{prop1} below that $V$ is indeed a well-defined function on the whole plane.
+It is easy to see that $V$ is indeed a well-defined function on the whole plane.
 One can draw contour graphs of \eqref{formulapotential} for various choices of triangles using the Mathematica command ContourPlot \cite{m9} and the level sets will look as those in figure \ref{figurepotential}.

 Such drawings can make us suspect that $V$ has the shape of a single ``mountain peak,'' but this certainly could not pass as a rigorous argument.
 It is not immediately clear from the formula that there even exist a point $P_\textup{max}$ inside $T$ where $V$ attains its maximum and it is certainly not obvious that such point should be unique for every triangle.
+Moreover, we would like to locate this point, in a certain sense, for an arbitrary given triangle $T$.

 What would be the physical meaning of the maximum potential point?
 It is the point where the electrostatic field $\vec{E}$ generated by $T$ stabilizes.
 Let us perform a simple thought experiment.
 Assume that $T$ is charged positively and place a negative point charge somewhere in the plane.
 It will necessarily be driven by electrostatic forces unless it is placed at a point where it ``feels perfectly stable.''
 Figure \ref{figurefield} illustrates several integral curves of the vector field $\vec{E}$, which are also known in physics as \emph{lines of force} or \emph{field lines}.